benblack769/benblack769.github.io/coding_posts/intuition-structure.md

 It is common knowledge that the secret to dealing with complexity is to break it down into manageable components, and reason about each component separately.
 But implementing this in the wild is not necessarily easy.
 Two questions need to be answered.

-1. What should the components should look like?
+1. What should the components should look like broadly?
     * Interfaces/APIs
     * Naming schemes
     * Abstraction level